Alabama boy becomes huge LSU fan, invited to meet Coach O at next home game

 Within 24 hours, a coach's assistant asked when Moore could come for a visit.

 His family says Moore has spina bifida and other medical needs that make it hard for him to travel.
-A family friend stared a GoFundMe to help pay for the trip.
+A family friend started a GoFundMe to help pay for the trip.

-Colton will met Coach O when LSU takes on Utah State on Oct.
+Colton will meet Coach O when LSU takes on Utah State on Oct.
 5 in Baton Rouge.
 He plans on wearing a specially-made LSU jersey.

 More News